karatelabs/karate/README.md

 ## `text`
 ### Don't parse, treat as raw text
 Not something you would commonly use, but in some cases you need to disable Karate's default behavior of attempting to parse anything that looks like JSON (or XML) when using [multi-line expressions](#multi-line-expressions).
 This is especially relevant when manipulating [GraphQL](http://graphql.org) queries - because although they look suspiciously like JSON, they are not, and tend to confuse Karate's internals.
-The other advantage is that 'line-feed' characters would be handled correctly.
+The other advantage is that 'line-feeds' (which are significant in GraphQL) would be handled correctly, and retained.
 And as shown in the example below, having text 'in-line' is useful especially when you use the `Scenario Outline:` and `Examples:` for [data-driven tests](#data-driven-tests).

 ```cucumber
 Scenario Outline: